 - Increase your intake of fresh fruit, vegetables and wholegrain breads and cereals.

 - Consume less alcohol.

-- Eat less takeaway and snack foods.
+- Eat less takeaway, snack foods and sugary drinks.

 - Don't eliminate any food group.
-Instead choose from a wide range of foods every day and choose 'whole', less processed foods.
+Instead, choose from a wide range of foods every day and choose 'whole', less-processed foods.
 Have a regular pattern of eating and stick to it.